 What We Do

-The Studio provides arts education classes to at-risk populations taught by media educators and professional artists in partnership with the Santa Clara County Office of Education, Office of AltEd.
-Students are empowered to express themselves through mediums that resonates with them, provides deeper engagement, and enhances their self-esteem as they learn 21st Century skills, collaborate, create, and exhibit their work.
+The Studio provides arts education classes to disenfranchised youth taught by media educators and professional artists in partnership with the Santa Clara County Office of Education, Office of AltEd.
+Students are empowered to express themselves through mediums that resonate with them, provide deeper engagement, and enhance their self-esteem as they learn 21st Century skills, collaborate, create, and exhibit their work.

 Who We Serve

 The Studio serves Santa Clara County youth at the County's community and court schools.